Province House#12 in Best Things To Do in Halifax

 This three-story Palladian building in the heart of Halifax has provided a meeting ground for the Nova Scotia House of Assembly since 1819, making it the oldest house of government in Canada and a National Historic Site.
-Although it still functions as a legislative building, visitors are welcome to take a guided tour.
-One TripAdvisor user strongly recommends this because "It's free and doesn't take long, they do a good job explaining the customs and history of the government in the region."
-You can also obtain a visitors pass, which will allow you to sit in on assembly gatherings (when they're in session).
+Although it still functions as a legislative building, visitors are welcome to a self-guided tour of the building year-round or to partake in a guided tour in July or August.
+You can also sit in on assembly gatherings (when they're in session).

-The Province House is sandwiched between the Citadel and the Maritime Museum.
-Visitors are welcome every weekday between 9 a.m. and 4 p.m. (hours are extended to include weekends between July and August), and admission is free.
+The Province House is nearby both St. Paul's Church and the Maritime Museum of the Atlantic.
+Visitors are welcome every weekday between 8:30 a.m. and 4:30 p.m. (hours are extended to include weekends in July and August), and admission is free.
 For more information, check out the Nova Scotia Legislature's website.

 Towering over downtown Halifax, the Citadel is a testament to the city's military past.
 Four forts have occupied this hilltop since 1749, when Edward Cornwallis, a career British military officer, governed the region; the fort that stands today dates back to 1856.
 Visitors can wander the Citadel's corridors and learn about Halifax's involvement in major wars, such as the American Revolution, the American Civil War and both World Wars.
 The on-site Army Museum offers a closer look at the fortress's history.
 And to truly feel what it was like to be on the hill back in its heyday, make sure to come at lunchtime, when reenactors of the Royal Artillery fire the traditional noon gun.